-1) The persons subject to due diligence shall issue internal instructions setting out how the obligations arising from the Act and this Ordinance are to be met in practice, and ensure that all employees involved in the business relationships are aware of them.

-2) The instructions shall regulate, in particular:
+- 1) The persons subject to due diligence shall issue internal instructions setting out how the obligations arising from the Act and this Ordinance are to be met in practice, outlining in particular how appropriate policies, procedures, and controls are to be implemented.
+They ensure that all employees performing activities relevant to due diligence are aware of them. - 2) The instructions shall regulate, in particular: - a) the duties, responsibility, competence and hierarchical status of the internal functions referred to in Art.
+22 of the Act; - the contents, maintenance the storage of the due diligence files; specific rules governing organisation, competence and technical procedures shall be required in particular for electronic recording and reproduction;

 Art.
-29 Subject heading amended by LGB1.
+29 Subject heading amended by LGBl.
 2017 no. 215.